inspiredlabs/inspiredlabs/site/content/vaultarch/index.md

 ### Content and copywriting

-Vaultarch's “Preventing counterfeit, thef & fraud” acts as a foot-in-the-door when fund raising, where attention is scarse.
-And helps design interactions for consistency.
+Vaultarch's “Preventing counterfeit, theft & fraud” proved to work when attention is scarse and helps maintain design consistency.

 <!--
 ###  Documentation & Research